huynhmason/CPSC-120-/README.md

 # CPSC-120-
-various labs from CSUF CPSC 120 Fall 2018 semester
+various labs from my CSUF intro to programming course during the Fall 2018 semester